KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 This page serves to give a list of all breaking/major changes.

+# vNext

+## `RotationDirection.CounterClockwise` has been renamed to `Counterclockwise`

+As it appears to be often one word, the enum member `CounterClockwise` has been renamed to `Counterclockwise`.

 # [2021.416.0](https://github.com/ppy/osu-framework/releases/tag/2021.416.0)

 ## `IBindable`, `IBindable<T>`, and `IBindableList<>` are no longer `IParseable`